Consequences of Nazism: Germany

 For several years following the surrender German nutritional levels were very low, resulting in very high mortality rates.
 Throughout all of 1945 the U.S. forces of occupation ensured that no international aid reached ethnic Germans.
 It was directed that all relief went to non-German displaced persons, liberated Allied POWs, and concentration camp inmates.
 During 1945 it was estimated that the average German civilian in the US and UK occupation zones received 1200 calories a day.
 Meanwhile, non-German displaced persons were receiving 2300 calories through emergency food imports and Red Cross help.
 In early October 1945 the UK government privately acknowledged in a cabinet meeting that German civilian adult death rates had risen to 4 times the pre-war levels and death rates amongst the German children had risen by 10 times the pre-war levels.
 The German Red Cross was dissolved, and the International Red Cross and the few other allowed international relief agencies were kept from helping Germans through strict controls on supplies and travel.
 The few agencies permitted to help Germans, such as the indigenous Caritasverband, were not allowed to use imported supplies.
 When the Vatican attempted to transmit food supplies from Chile to German infants the US State Department forbade it.
-The German food situation reached its worst during the very cold winter of 1946–1947 when German calorie intake ranged from 1,000–1,500 calories per day, a situation made worse by severe lack of fuel for heating.
+The German food situation reached its worst during the very cold winter of 1946–1947 when German calorie intake ranged from 1,000 to 1,500 calories per day, a situation made worse by severe lack of fuel for heating.
 Meanwhile, the Allies were well fed, average adult calorie intake was; U.S. 3200–3300; UK 2900; U.S. Army 4000.
 German infant mortality rate was twice that of other nations in Western Europe until the close of 1948.